 Danger in Setting Pump Insulin Duration

-Most pump users and many health care professionals do not realize how important setting up the duration of insulin action in a pump is for achieving good control.
-For example, many people choose to set the duration of insulin action to short values such as 2 or 3 hours because they falsely believe their insulin works very quickly for them.
+Most pump users and healthcare professionals do not realize how important setting up the duration of insulin action in a pump is for achieving reasonable control.
+For example, many people choose to set the duration of insulin action to short values, such as 2 or 3 hours, because they falsely believe their insulin works very quickly for them.

-Although called “rapid insulin”, Novolog and Humalog are not that fast, having little effect on the glucose for the first 15 to 20 minutes, reaching a halfway point in activity at just over two hours, and then trailing off in activity over about 6 hours.
+Although called “rapid insulin,” Novolog and Humalog are not that fast, having little effect on the glucose for the first 15 to 20 minutes, reaching the halfway point in activity at just over two hours, and then trailing off in activity over about 6 hours.
 (See Fig. 1 to the right.)

 However, users can get tricked into thinking their insulin is faster.
 They may have taken a bolus and gotten low right away because a previous bolus was still working or the basal is set too high.
 They may have taken a bolus for a meal but gone very low a couple of hours later because they overestimated the carbs in the meal or the carbs had a low glycemic index.

-Basically, insulin duration does not vary that much.
-A 25% variation means the peak of action, normally just after 2 hours, might vary between 1 hour and 45 minutes and 2 hours and 15 minutes for most everyone.
+Insulin duration does not vary that much.
+A 25% variation means the peak of action, typically just after 2 hours, might vary between 1 hour and 45 minutes and 2 hours and 15 minutes for most everyone.
 Assuming a total average duration of six hours, including the tail, the variation between different pumpers would be 5 hours and 15 minutes to 6 hours and 45 minutes, not 2 to 8 hours!!!

 Humalog: Kinetic vs Dynamic

-When insulin duration is set to a short time, excess amounts of unrecognized bolus insulin begin to accumulate as boluses overlap, usually in the afternoon and evening hours.
+When insulin duration is set too short, excess amounts of unrecognized bolus insulin accumulate as boluses overlap, usually in the afternoon and evening.
 For example, if a 3-hour duration is set in the Cozmo or Paradigm pumps (roughly equivalent to 2 hours in the Animas 1200), a breakfast bolus given at 7 a.m. appears to have no residual activity past 10 a.m.
 If a high reading occurs at that time, more bolus insulin than needed will be given.
-At lunch, the bolus will again be excessive regardless of what the blood glucose happens to be at that time.
+At lunch, the bolus will again be excessive regardless of the blood glucose at that time.
 The hypoglycemia that follows often causes the pumper to suspect their basal insulin delivery is too high because there is no “active insulin” around.

-This unrecognized bolus stacking causes the pump user to lower their basal insulin delivery in an inappropriate manner because the BOB appears smaller than it really is because the insulin duration is set too short.
+This unrecognized bolus stacking causes the pump user to lower their basal insulin delivery inappropriately because the BOB appears smaller than it really is because the insulin duration is set too short.
 If the basal rates are then lowered, high readings happen more often and are treated with excessive amounts of corrective boluses.
 Unless the source of the problem is recognized as duration of insulin action that is too short, control problems continue.

 Table 1: Residual Insulin Action (BOB) For Various Bolus Duration Times